-- A clear and achievable strategy for collaboration across different entities and steering committee members is present. - Applicants have addressed additional activities and outcomes relevant to the region that help achieve program goals, metrics and key tasks. - Cost justification to execute proposed scope is reasonable and appropriate. - The application conforms with the program purpose and requirements. - Applicants have achieved the terms and conditions of this solicitation.
+- A clear and achievable strategy for collaboration across different entities and steering committee members is present. - Applicants have addressed additional activities and outcomes relevant to the region that help achieve program goals, metrics and key tasks. - Cost justification to execute proposed scope is reasonable and appropriate. - Conformance of the application with the program purpose and requirements.

+Applicants have achieved the terms and conditions of this solicitation.